 The best Apple watches just blow all others away.
 Apple finally released their much awaited wearable device, the Apple Watch, out Tuesday.
+If you don’t quite need the luxury of an apple watch, take a look at our Suunto Ambit2 S review to compare.
 The smartwatch is company’s first venture in the wearable industry, which has seen its fair share of rumors in the past few months.
 Previously, it was set to break covers in October, but it seems the plans may have changed.
 We got to hear the “one more thing” once again at an Apple event, and it was the Apple Watch, touted as the most personal smartwatch ever.
 There are three different editions of the Apple Watch with a sapphire glass display, swappable bands, and also serves as a fitness-tracking device.
 Here’s everything you need to know about the Apple Watch.

 The Apple Watch comes with a rectangular design, which looks quite similar to the Android Wear watches, but actually, it’s not.
 It’s deeply integrated with Apple iPhone and iOS ecosystem to give you the most personal experience, making it stand out from the rest of the crowd.
 Instead of the gestures (which tends to block screen view), there’s a digital crown on the side that helps as a navigation tool.
 The Digital Crown also serve as a home button, and can be used to access Siri.
 The smartwatch comes in two different sizes (38 mm and 42 mm), and a variety of interchangeable bands, distinctively bundled into three different collections: Apple Watch, Apple Watch Sport and an 18k gold Apple Watch Edition.